slatedocs/slate/source/index.md

 customIdentifier | String | true | unique name for place

-<aside class="warning"> You can have no more than [1000] custom places included in a single trigger.
+<aside class="warning"> You can have no more than [1000] custom geofences included in a single trigger.
-Minimum radius for a CustomPlace is [20 meters]
+Minimum radius for a CustomGeofence is [20 meters]
 </aside>

 ## Compound Triggers